 The best way to handle an emergency and sudden damages is to be prepared before it happens.
 Start by assembling a home emergency kit that includes the basics and essentials for coping with common issues.

-Basic tools include a hammer, screwdrivers, pliers, wrenches, a utility knife, and a flashlight with extra batteries.
+- A hammer, screwdrivers, pliers, wrenches, a utility knife, and a flashlight with extra batteries.
+A plunger, adjustable wrench, plumber’s tape, and a pipe wrench.

-Electrical supplies include a voltage tester, electrical tape, and a few simple replacement fuses or circuit breakers.
+- Electrical supplies include a voltage tester, electrical tape, and a few simple replacement fuses or circuit breakers.

-First Aid Kit: Bandages, antiseptic wipes, and basic first aid supplies in case of minor injuries during repairs.
+- First Aid Kit: Bandages, antiseptic wipes, and basic first aid supplies in case of minor injuries during repairs.

-Emergency Numbers: A list of phone numbers for area plumbers, electricians, and other repair services.
+- Emergency Numbers: A list of phone numbers for area plumbers, electricians, and other repair services.

 Keeping these goods on hand will help you save time.
 If something goes wrong, you will not have to rush to find what you need.